marxin/texi2rst-generated/sphinx/gccint/target-macros/controlling-the-compilation-driver-gcc.rst

   command given to the linker.

   If this macro is not defined, a default is provided that loads the standard C library from the usual place.
-See :samp:`gcc.c`.
+See :samp:`gcc.cc`.

 .. c:macro:: LIBGCC_SPEC